Table of contents of the article:

 For our part, we always try to serve the client's interests, putting profit in second place, and considering it a mere "side effect" as well as a consequence of doing one's job well, taking care both to get our hands dirty in finding the more complex but more convenient for the customer to follow, both in dispensing articles, posts, case studies like this in the hope of being able to provide information and demonstrate how the most adopted solution is not always the most convenient one.

-Are you looking to save on costs of Amazon AWS ?
+Looking to save on Amazon AWS costs?